Feline morbillivirus: Structure

 This virus has a spherical shape with an enveloped capsid and is approximately 150 nm in diameter.
 The capsid is covered by fusion and hemagglutinin proteins.
 Inside the capsid exists the negative-sense RNA genome, which is covered by nucleoproteins and matrix proteins, as well as a polymerase and phosphoprotein toward the end of the genetic material.
 The genome itself is arranged in a linear pattern and is about 15-16kb in length.
 It is known as the largest of all morbilliviruses due to its makeup of 16,050 base pairs.
 Guanine and cytosine pairings make up a considerable portion of the viral genome, ranging from 35.1% to 35.3%, in comparison to adenine and thymine.
 Morbilliviruses have a 3’ leader sequence and a 5’ trailer sequence typically made up of 40 or 41 nt.
 Feline morbillivirus, however, breaks the typical 5’ trailer sequence rule and has an unusually long sequence of 400 nt.
 The genome encodes for eight different proteins: N, C, P, V, M, F, H, and L. The L protein, also called large protein, is involved in ATP binding, RNA polymerase activity and mRNA methyltransferase activity.
 Thus, it is a multifunctional enzyme.
 The N gene exhibits the greatest incidence of nucleotide polymorphism, while P protein has the highest incidence of amino acid polymorphism.

 Viral classification

-The viral classification scheme of the species Feline morbillivirus is as follows: